folio-org/docs/content/en/docs/Access/Circulation log/circ_log.md

 ## Getting additional circulation action information

 Clicking the Action button displays a menu that enables access to additional information.
 The menu options that appear differ depending upon the **[Object](#columns-in-the-circulation-log)** (Fee/fine, Loan, Manual block, Notice, or Request).
 For example, clicking **... > Item details** opens the Inventory app for more information.
+In some cases the **Action** button may not appear, e.g., when a loan has been anonymized.

 ## Exporting circulation log search results